 Tables 3 and 4 show the results obtained when using two independent neural networks (see Section 4.1) to identify word deletions and insertion positions, respectively, both for English-Spanish and English-German.
-The results for the metrics used in WMT15 and WMT16 to rank participants are marked in yellow to ease the comparison to the state of the art.
 Table 3 includes the results of the approach described in Section 4.1, both when using only the baseline features described in Section 5.4 (baseline), the combination of features based on sources of bilingual information described in Section 3 (SBI), and when combining both types of features (SBI+baseline).
 The same NNs were used only with the baseline features in order to confirm the improvement of the combination of both feature sets.
 In addition to this, the results obtained with the different combinations of features are compared to both the results obtained by the best performing systems in both editions of the shared task and the null hypothesis described in Section 5.3 (the approach that uses only the a priori probabilities for each class).
-Note that the results in bold type are those that outperform those obtained by the rest of approaches with statistical significance of $p \le 0.05$.
+Note that the results in bold type are those that outperform those obtained by the rest of approaches with statistical significance of $p \leq 0.05$.
 Statistical significance was evaluated by using the approximate randomisation strategy described by Yeh [50].